 When creating a custom incident type for reporting quality or service issues you can define custom workflows to communicate directly with your suppliers as well as track every step in your process towards resolution.
+You also have the option to set due dates per step to initiate reminder emails at specific intervals to remind users to take action.
 If you are looking for some guidance on commonly used flows for issue reporting, please visit our Popular Incident Flows article.

 Navigating to the Incident Flow Section